pastukhov/pebticz/README.md

-pedomoticz
+pebticz
 ==========

 Pebble app for domoticz home automation

-You can use https://cloudpebble.net nj build it.
+You can use https://cloudpebble.net to build it.